KananBagaliyev/bfh-2021/README.md

 As it can be seen from the image, there are different colors in map and percentages.
 The percantages indicate humidity.
 If humidity is beteen 0 and 50, the color will be red and its shades.
 When humidity is more than 50 the color will be blue and its shades.

-You can find source code for the web application of this project via <a href="https://github.com/KananBagaliyev/bfh-2021">this link</a>.
+You can find telegram bot and hardware code of this project via <a href="https://github.com/thevenus/bfh-2021">this link</a>.